 Jesus’ way may seem challenging.
 But the reality is, He only wants what’s best for us.
 His way is abundant and satisfying and joyful.
 His way is life.

 Please feel free to disagree with my list.
 Or add to it!
-What Bible verses do you find the most challenging and why?
+What Bible verses would you add to the “challenging Bible verses” list and why?